Note 10 — Share-Based Payment Awards

 Restricted Stock Units (RSUs)

-The following table summarizes restricted stock unit activity during the year ended December 31, 2024:
+The following table summarizes restricted stock unit activity during the years ended December 31, 2025 and 2024:

 Weighted Average Grant-Date